11 Best Places You Can Change Your Coins for Cash For Free

 raise gift card

 Depending on the location, the retailers listed on the Coinstar site will be available at the kiosk or grocery store.
-Hence, it is advisable to check your nearest machine that will provide the full value of the card.
+Hence, it is advisable to check your nearest machine that will provide the total value of the card.

 Make Donations

-Coinstar waives the coin counting fee if you donate for a charity.
-Your change will be wired to the Red Cross, The Humane Society, UNICEF, Leukemia and Lymphoma Society, Feeding America, Children’s Miracle Network Hospitals, United Way and others.
+Your change will be wired to the Red Cross, The Humane Society, UNICEF, Leukemia and Lymphoma Society, Feeding America, Children’s Miracle Network Hospitals, United Way, and others.

-Listed below are the main locations for the Coinstar Machine but not necessary that you will find a Coinstar machine at every location of the mentioned store.
-It would be advisable to check with your local store for information before changing the coins to cash or gift cards or donations.
+Listed below are the central locations for the Coinstar Machine but not necessary that you will find a Coinstar machine in every area of the mentioned store.

 Grocery Store: